icyJoseph/hidden-attribute/README.md

 There is a cause-effect relation between these, however, when Concurrent Mode comes out, you'll be able to opt-in to have many render phases before a commit phase actually kicks in.
 The actual details of this are not clear, so do not think about them just yet.

-During the commit phase React makes changes to the DOM, after this, the [browser job](https://developers.google.com/web/fundamentals/performance/rendering/) is to apply CSS styles, layout calculations, paint pixels and compose your elements into layers.
+During the commit phase React makes changes to the DOM, after this, the [Browser's job](https://developers.google.com/web/fundamentals/performance/rendering/) is to apply CSS styles, layout calculations, paint pixels and compose your elements into layers.

 That's a lot of work!